devangcx/devangcx.github.io/content/posts/2025-10-24-why-rag-is-not-enough.md

 title = 'Why RAG is not enough?'
 +++

 Last year, I built a knowledge bot POC that had this written on the landing page.
 ![](/images/2025-10-24-why-rag-is-not-enough/wombot.png)
+*Wombot landing page*

 At the time, I was aware that function (tool) calling was something that could address these limitations.
 However, since RAG was commoditizing quickly, we halted the exploration and looked at off the shelf solutions.

 Fast forward to a year, I attended the Microsoft's AI tour[^1] to see what they're up to and was glad to see that knowledge bot ecosystem has well defined solutions for all these limitations.

-Before looking at how Microsoft's solutions to these limitations, let's understand these limitations.
+Before looking at the solutions, let's understand these limitations.

-# What most knowledge bots do?
+## What most knowledge bots do?
-- Most knowledge bots use RAG (Retrieval augmented generation), and some even use the web search APIs to add the web search results to the mix.
+- Most knowledge bots use RAG (Retrieval augmented generation), and some even add the web search results to the mix.

 How will such a bot answer the following question?